eventnetusa/eventnet/src/_vip/medicare-oep.md

-      * Routing and Logistics
+      * Routing and logistics

       * Market research and analysis

       * Event selection, negotiation and contract execution, site fees

-      * &nbsp;Manages the design, build, IT integration, security, graphics, and installation
+      * Manage the design, build, IT integration, security, graphics, and installation

       * CDL Driver